 Situated right in the heart of Chennai, Red Lollipop hostels are reserved only for ex-pats.
 If you check out their website, you’ll see that they proudly claim that “they are one of a kind hostel in Chennai for first-time visitors to India.
 Admission by passport only and rights reserved.”
 This “international standard” hostel in Chennai does not entertain Indian travelers.

 4. “Foreigner-only” beaches of Goa

-Many Indians have witnessed and experienced discrimination in one of the most popular beach destination of India, Goa.
+Many Indians have witnessed and experienced discrimination in one of the most popular beach destinations of India, Goa.
 Anjuna Beach is one of the beaches where you’ll hardly find Indians due to local Goans’ behavior against them.
-Although no beach in Goa or anywhere in India legally restricts the entry of Indians, but Goans do not allow Indians on some beaches as they think they cause nuisance for foreigners.
+Although no beach in Goa or anywhere in India legally restricts the entry of Indians, Goans do not allow Indians on some beaches as they think they cause a nuisance for foreigners.
 Locals justify their racist behavior by saying “they’re trying to protect beachwear-clad foreign guests from lusty gazes.”

 5. “Foreigner-only” beaches of Pondicherry

 You won’t find discrimination against Indians only on the beaches of Goa.
 People of Pondicherry also like to keep Indians at bay.
 One can see rope or barricade demarcations that are created by the shack and restaurant owners to stop Indians from entering.
 An Indian traveler wrote in his travel experience that after severe reproach, they were allowed to enter through the back door.